Coney Island waterboarding thrill ride

 The Coney Island waterboarding thrill ride was a work in Coney Island, Brooklyn, New York City conceived by conceptual artist Steve Powers in mid-2008.

 As originally conceived, Powers saw the public watching volunteers undergoing actual waterboarding.

 The Washington Post reported that on August 17, 2008, Powers brought in Mike Ritz, a former US official experienced in administering waterboarding, for a one time demonstration of waterboarding on volunteers.

 This demonstration was not open to the general public, but rather for an invited audience.

 Powers himself was one of the volunteers.

-As built, the thrill ride was a diorama, where viewers would mount stairs to a window where they would see a tableau of two models, one a captive, one a masked interrogator.
+As built, the thrill ride was a diorama, where viewers would mount stairs to a window where they would see a tableau of two robotic models, one a captive, one a masked interrogator.
 The captive was wearing an orange uniform "non-compliant" captives wear in the United States' Guantanamo Bay detention camps, in Cuba, and was spread-eagled on a tilted table.

 When the piece was installed, in July 2008, viewers inserted a dollar the interrogator figure would pour water onto a rag over the captive figures' nose and throat, upon which the captive figure would start convulsing.

 The piece was installed in a row of ordinary Coney Island freak shows and concessions.

 When installed the thrill ride triggered coverage and commentary around the world.

 The installation's last viewing was on September 14, 2008.

-Powers told The New York Times his purpose in preparing the display was educational:
+Powers told The New York Times his purpose in preparing the display was educational, being "a way of exploring the issue without doing any harm".
+He said of the work: